 - Corporate Social Responsibility and Anti-Bribery Guidelines

-Richard is now embarking on a new career teaching, speaking out and writing about foreign policy, with a focus on the emerging powers.
-He is teaching economic diplomacy at the Ford School of the University of Michigan in the winter semester of 2014 as the Towsley Policymaker in Residence.
-He has also joined the Board of the Mountain Institute an organization which works with mountain peoples to preserve ecology and culture in the mountains of West Virginia, Nepal and Peru.
+Richard is now in a new career teaching, speaking out and writing about foreign policy, with a focus on the emerging powers.
+He teaching economic diplomacy at the Watson Institute of Brown University, and has also taught the Ford School of the University of Michigan and at George Mason University.
+He serves on the Board of the Mountain Institute an organization which works with mountain peoples to preserve ecology and culture in the mountains of West Virginia, Nepal and Peru.

 Emerging Markets and US (Presentation to the Juneau Alaska World Affairs Council)